tetratelabs/istio-cost-analyzer/pricing/PRICING.md

 # Pricing Egress
-When provided with the "aws" or "gcp" option, Dapani reads from `gcp.json` and `aws.json` to derive egress rates.
-If you have a negotiated/different rate, you can modify these files, and if you have a different cloud/on-prem setup, you may create your own JSON file that corresponds to this schema and point Dapani to it.
+When provided with the "aws" or "gcp" option, the cost tool reads from `gcp.json` and `aws.json` to derive egress rates.
+If you have a negotiated/different rate, you can modify these files, and if you have a different cloud/on-prem setup, you may create your own JSON file that corresponds to this schema and point the cost tool to it.

 ## The Schema